A changing landscape opens the path to a bisphenol-free world

 What are bisphenols and why do we want to move away from using them?

 Bisphenols are a group of chemical compounds characterized by two phenol groups, of which bisphenol A (BPA) is the most well-known.
 For decades, BPA based epoxy resins have been used to manufacture coatings for the protection of metal can packaging.
 In recent years, BPA and the class of bisphenols have become a concern for our customers, as regulatory scrutiny became more intense.
-We are among those in the industry that have developed new solutions free of BPA and bisphenols, including metal can packaging, and are currently evaluating a switch to alternatives.
+We’re among those in the industry that have developed new solutions free of BPA and bisphenols and are currently working with the industry to switch to these alternatives.

 How will a bisphenol-free future affect packaging for cans?

-With tighter regulations on the horizon, the metal can packaging industry will continue to face challenges in 2023 and beyond.
-The European Food Safety Authority (EFSA) is expected to issue its latest regulatory verdict about tolerable levels of BPA based on further scientific assessment and public consultation.
-The outcome can only mean more restrictions on the use of BPA-based coatings in food and beverage contact products in the EU.
+With tighter regulations on the horizon, the metal can packaging industry will continue to face challenges in 2025 and beyond.
+The European Food Safety Authority (EFSA) is expected to look at the broader class of bisphenols and other materials, and continue further scientific assessment and public consultation.
+The outcome can only mean that the regulatory landscape will continue to evolve for food and beverage contact products in the EU.

-We know we can move away from not only BPA but all bisphenols for food and beverage contact materials.
-Bisphenols – of any kind – are no longer required to create coatings for metal can packaging.
+We’re confident that the industry can move away from not only BPA, but all bisphenols for food and beverage contact materials.
+We believe bisphenols – of any kind – are no longer required to create coatings for metal can packaging and ensure safe protection of the food supply.

-As regulations tighten in the next year or two, manufacturers will need to make the transition.
-Can-makers will be working with their trusted coatings partners over the coming months to migrate much faster towards a bisphenol-free world.
+As immediate regulations tighten over the next few years, manufacturers will need to make the transition as seamless and efficient as possible.
+Can-makers will be working with their trusted coatings partners over the coming months to transition much faster towards a bisphenol-free world.

 What are the challenges for industry in this transition?